agileactors/academy-node-workshop/README.md

 We will start from the very beginning, from "I don't even know how use it..and why would I“ to actually understanding how Node.js and javascript works and use its power.

-You will learn all the logic and practice behind Node.js in different modules, and as we advance through the workshop we will be increasing the difficulty.. :sunglasses:
+You will learn all the logic and practice behind Node.js in different modules, and as we advance through the workshop we will be increasing the difficulty.

 ## What We'll build